jtmcginley123/project-one/README.md

 * Jackie

 # Project Description/Outline:
+### Does Marijuana legalization have a place in American society at large?
+This is a question that hasn’t strayed far from the spotlight for almost a decade now and has been the topic of many public and political discussions.
+Today, we have <insert figure> states that have legalized this drug and seen significant changes to their economies in different ways.
+With this project, we will take a look at how country-wide legalization of marijuana could affect the country at large.

 ## Using States that have been legalized
 * States that are legalized: Washington, Oregon, California, Nevada, Alaska, Colarado, Illinois, Michigan, Massachusetts, Vermont, Maine, District of Columbia